THealey235/Bound/README.md

 *BOUND*

-When downloading this repository and opening it in Visaul Studio 2022, make sure to delete then repaste /.config/dotnet-tool.json.
+When downloading this repository and opening it in Visaul Studio 2022, make sure to make /.config/dotnet-tool.json a trusted file by going into its proerties.
-For some reason, it does not recognise the intial file.